 On the plus side, the HUDDLEShot features IP connectivity with a web UI for remote configuration and managing larger deployments, and it is the only device mentioned here that can be powered via PoE, avoiding the need for an AC outlet (We aren’t certain how useful this feature actually is, since it will presumably always be mounted next to a TV, which requires an AC outlet).

 Another thing that the Vaddio HuddleSHOT has going for it is that it is does have a cool aesthetic, and is available in both grey and black.
-This is the newest device out of the bunch, but given it’s lack of features, we are hoping that the cost is less than the other devices, once pricing is announced for these units.
+This is the newest device out of the bunch, but we aren’t seeing any killer features on the device, and it is considerably more expensive than the others in this article.

 So… Which one should I get?

 Aside from the Vaddio HuddleSHOT, all of these devices have pretty similar feature sets and fall within the same price range.
 We have created the comparison chart above to give you an overview of the features of each system.
 If you are in a very small room or have people sitting almost directly to the left and right of the camera, then the Logitech MeetUp would be your best choice, due to it’s ultra-wide angle of view.
 If you are in an enterprise environment and you already manage PolyCom devices, then the PolyCom Studio is a no-brainer.
 If you want to use your all-in-one video conferencing appliance for VoIP calling without connecting it to a computer, then the Yamaha CS-700 is your only choice.
-As far as the Vaddio HuddleSHOT is concerned, we are waiting to see if there are any new killer features once it starts shipping, because as of now, we aren’t sure exactly what would make us want to chose this device over the others in this article.
+As far as the Vaddio HuddleSHOT is concerned, due to it’s higher price point, we aren’t sure exactly what would make us want to chose this device over the others in this article.